DSrcl/ns3-scratch/README.md

 ```

 3. Install the specified topology with `LanHelper::install` function.
-You receive a **NetDeviceContainer** containing net devices of the terminal nodes, which you can
+The install function returns a **NetDeviceContainer** containing net devices of the terminal nodes,
-later used to build your network interfaces (e.g. using **Ipv4AddressHelper**
+which you can later used to build your network interfaces (e.g. using **Ipv4AddressHelper**
 to install **Ipv4Interfaces**).
 Node that this function already uses **InternetStackHelper** to enable
 a few of NS-3 builtin protocols.
 ```